iwriteshitc0d3/iOSArsenal/README.md

 - **Per-check "reviewed" tracking** with a live progress bar — state persists locally per browser.
 - **No build step, no dependencies.** Plain HTML/CSS/JS — clone it and open `index.html`, or serve it anywhere static files work.

-## Live demo

-Once deployed to GitHub Pages (see below), your live URL will be:

 ```
 https://Savage-hack.github.io/iOSArsenal/
 ```